tmtsoftware/csw/docs/src/main/apps/cswonfigserverapp.md

 ## Prerequisites
 The HTTP server hosting Configuration Service needs to be part of csw-cluster so that it can be consumed by other components.
 A required check before starting configuration service is to ensure the csw-cluster is setup and seed nodes are available.
-Kindly refer to this [cluster-seed setup](https://tmtsoftware.github.io/csw-prod/apps/cswclusterseed.html) for more information about cluster-seed setup.
+Kindly refer to @ref:[CSW Cluster Seed](../apps/cswclusterseed.md) for more information about cluster-seed setup.

 ## Command line parameter options